-Program and event topics span a full range of subjects for people of all ages and at all stages of life – from disease prevention to breastfeeding to safe driving for seniors – all designed to promote active, healthy lifestyles or prevent injury.
-Current and past programs have focused on stress reduction, heart health, diseases and disorders, nutrition and exercise, babysitting skills, children’s safety and more.
+Program and event topics span a full range of subjects for people at all stages of life – from babysitting skills for tweens to safe driving for seniors –all designed to promote active, healthy lifestyles or prevent disease and injury.
+Current and past programs have focused on stress reduction, heart health, disease awareness and prevention, healthy living, nutrition and exercise, weight reduction, fall prevention, babysitting skills, children’s safety and more.

 AARP® Safe Driving Program